- Vector-Borne Disease Ecology

 - Scholarships and Awards

-The Eastwood laboratory aims to investigate the complex interactions between disease vectors, hosts, and their environment using a One Health lens.
+The Eastwood laboratory aims to investigate the complex interactions between disease vectors, hosts, pathogens, and their environment using a One Health lens.

 Areas of Expertise